Winner: Ekaterina Christova, University of Cambridge, Economics

 Winner: Hannah Blair | University of Surrey | Computer Science

-Hannah is a computer science student at the University of Surrey and has completed her placement year at The Walt Disney Company in London.
+Hannah studied computer science at the University of Surrey and completed her placement year at The Walt Disney Company in London.
 Hannah loves combining creativity with technical projects – mainly mobile and web apps – and focusing on user interface and user experience design, having learned valuable skills at a mobile development start-up.
-Hannah regularly attends competitive hackathons, allowing her to apply her problem-solving skills and innovative ideas to developing a winning final product.
+Hannah regularly attended competitive hackathons while at university, allowing her to apply her problem-solving skills and innovative ideas to developing a winning final product.
 She won a prize with The Hut Group’s Game of Code for her app idea and design.
-She’s now running her own web development and design company and spent summer 2017 as an innovation labs intern at Deutsche Bank.
+She started her own web development and design company and spent summer 2017 as an innovation labs intern at Deutsche Bank.

 Hannah Blair | University of Surrey | Computer Science | Simon Cobb | Durham University | Mathematical Sciences | Joseph Heade | Loughborough University | Product Design Engineering | Rakhilya Mekhteiva | Imperial College London | Joint Mathematics and Computing | Ryan Prasad | University of Southampton | Mechanical Engineering/Engineering Management | Adnan Salehin | Queen Mary, University of London | Computer Science | Durshant Somaskantha | University College London, University of London | Biomedical Sciences